jamiewinder/mobx-bind/README.md

 A 'lifecycle' is a description of how an entity is created, updated by a model, and destroyed.

-## Use Case: Google Maps

-You may have `PointOfInterest` models which you want to map to `Marker` object.
-The binding between the two is managed through a EntityLifecycle object:

 ```typescript
 export interface EntityLifecycle<TModel, TEntity, TContext> {
     /**